Mlawula Nature Reserve, Swaziland: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types M. Ensure that you get the correct kind.
-The vast majority of adapters on sale are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types M. Be careful to choose the correct type.
+A lot of adapters currently being sold are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 A portable power bank, like this one